 Rachel Sandwich Recipe

-The Rachel Sandwich is a delectable turkey, Swiss, and coleslaw sandwich lathered with homemade thousand island dressing and grilled to perfection.
+The Rachel Sandwich is a delectable turkey, Swiss, and coleslaw sandwich slathered with homemade thousand island dressing and grilled to perfection.

 - Prep Time: 5 minutes